How to Apply

 We look for socially driven arts and cultural organisations that can…

 |Repayment period||1 to 5 years|

 |Repayment holidays||Up to 12 months' capital holiday|

 2% holding fee per annum, pro rata

 No early repayment fee

-If your organisation does not fit within the list below but you think it might still be eligible for investment, please get in touch and speak to a member of our team who would be able to advise you.
+If your organisation’s primary activity does not fit within the list below but you think it may still be eligible for investment, please get in touch and speak to a member of our team, who will be able to advise you.

 For fund-specific enquiries, please contact Trishna Nath.